MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-ios.md

 - **Minimum OS version**
   *Supported for iOS 8.0 and later*

-  When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
+  A device that doesn't meet the minimum OS version requirement is considered to be noncompliant.
 The user can view a link with information on how to upgrade and can choose to upgrade their device.
 After that, they can access organization resources.

 - **Maximum OS version**
   *Supported for iOS 8.0 and later*